riotschoolacc/MSM/README.md

 | `serverIp` | string | IP that the Client will use to connect to |
 | `contentUrl` | string | URL that MSM downloads update content from |

-4. Next, MSM will attempt to download the new files via the `contentUrl` and stores them in your User `%AppData%/LocalLow/`.
+4. Next, MSM will attempt to download the new files via the `contentUrl` and store them in your User `%AppData%/LocalLow/`.

 >[!NOTE]
 >Reminder that MSM uses Smartfox2X for all it's Client➔Server necessities.